 What is the largest ethnic group in Ireland?

 The largest ethnic group in Ireland is the "Irish" themselves, who comprise most of the population.
-The Irish people have a rich history and a cultural heritage that is closely tied to the country's identity.
+The Irish people have a rich history and a cultural heritage closely tied to the country's identity.